 I have come full circle since trees and landscapes are all I shot 20 years ago and remain compelling to me today even after I've branched out (pun!) into more narrative experimental work.
 This series is not unlike the photomontage I was doing back in the day, perhaps a bit more subtle, but no one seemed to understand it at the time.
 It's not straight photography!
 It's not painting!
 Burn the witch!
 I am pleased to see that maybe now the world has finally caught up with that earlier vision.
 Creative and narrative landscape photography is having its rightful moment and what better time than now when Earth is on fire and needs our urgent attention.

 I have been so busy this year of my re-emergence that I have felt a little disconnected from nature and the practice and daily observation of trees and the natural cycles of the seasons.
-It was in re-reading the exquisite poems of Mary Oliver that I found a path back into the woods, so all the titles in the series come from her works.
+It was in re-reading the exquisite poems of Mary Oliver that I found a path back into the woods, so many of the titles in the series come from her works.